Howl's Moving Castle (novel): Michael Fisher

 Michael Fisher is Howl's 15-year-old apprentice.
 He originally lived in Porthaven until both his parents died, leaving him an orphan.
 He had to leave his house because he couldn't pay the rent and slept on Howl's doorstep.
 Howl found him there one morning and told him to stay inside whilst he went out.
 Michael started talking to Calcifer and he believes that Howl was impressed with this when he returned.
-Howl didn't tell him to stay but he also never told him to leave, so Michael started helping out of his own accord.
+Howl did not tell him to stay but he also never told him to leave, so Michael started helping out of his own accord.
 He eventually became Howl's apprentice, and he does his best to make sure that Howl doesn't spend all their money.
 He often goes to Cesari's, a bakery in Market Chipping, where he buys pies and other baked goods.
 He met Martha there and fell in love with her.
 Sophie later realises that she saw Michael at Cesari's on May Day before she was cursed by the Witch of the Waste.
-He's described by Sophie as "a nice boy, but a bit helpless in a crisis".
-He's rather nice and patient but isn't quite as fast-thinking as Howl, therefore making Mrs. Penstemmon say he was "not clever enough to cause her concern".
+He is described by Sophie as "a nice boy, but a bit helpless in a crisis".
+He is rather nice and patient but isn't quite as fast-thinking as Howl, therefore making Mrs. Penstemmon say he was "not clever enough to cause her concern".